-All CAs under this CPS enforce the uniqueness of certificate Subject fields in such a manner that all certificates with identical Subject fields belong to the same individual or organization.
+All Issuing CAs under this CPS enforce the uniqueness of certificate Subject fields in such a manner that all certificates with identical Subject fields belong to the same individual or organization.
 The following practices are enforced:

-- All actual valid, revoked and expired certificates for individuals with identical Subjects belong to the same individual. - All actual valid, revoked and expired organizational certificates with identical Subjects belong to the same organization.
+All actual valid, revoked and expired TLS certificates with identical Subjects belong to the same Subscriber.